caiyunapp/gaia-template/README.md

 Gaia project template
 =====================

-Gaia is a Python-based backend infrastructure.

-and this repo is a project template for Gaia.
+Gaia is a Python-based backend infrastructure and this repo is the project template for Gaia.